mastronardif/divideos/README.md

 # Divideos
 An application that allows one to catagorize videos for later retrival.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project started as ng 2 now its ng7.

 ## Development server